husainwafaie/Personal-Website/README.md

 # <h1 align="center"> Husain Wafaie's Personal Website </h1>

 This repository contains the source code for my personal website, showcasing my portfolio, skills, and experiences.

-## Description emoji

 This website serves as a comprehensive portfolio, highlighting my background in Computer Science and Engineering, work experiences, projects, and technical skills.
 It's designed to provide visitors with an overview of my professional journey and capabilities.

 ## 🌟 Features